NaomiEisen/NaomiEisen/README.md

-# Welcome to My GitHub Profile! 👋
+# Welcome to Naomi's GitHub Profile! 🌷
 Hi there! 👋 I'm Naomi Eisenstark, a passionate Computer Science student at The Open University.
 I'm excited to share my journey, projects, and skills with you.

 ## About Me 💅